Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that The Parker Inheritance, by Varian Johnson, is a fast-paced, complex mystery set in both the Jim Crow South and the present, and it's garnered stellar reviews.
+Parents need to know that Varian Johnson's The Parker Inheritance was named a 2019 Coretta Scott King (Author) Honor Book.
+It's a fast-paced, complex mystery set in both the Jim Crow South and the present.
 The main characters are two smart, savvy African American kids who love books and brainteasers.
 The story deals frankly and thoughtfully with both subtle and blatant racism in the 1950s and today.
 Most racial slurs are alluded to, not spelled out, though one character is called "tar baby," and another, "darkie lover."
 Some whites threaten a young black girl with a doll that has a noose around her neck.
 Characters also deal with divorce, bullying by peers, and gay identity.
 Though the issues are serious, they're woven skillfully into a suspenseful, page-turning plot, and there's warmth and lightness in the families and friendships.

 What's the story?